top of page

 Following are quotes that have been recycled to defend inequality, racism and sexism, together with how these arguments have been refuted and proven false.
 Please read the photos for for full refutation of the harmful quotes.

-Many of the arguments for subjugating people based on race or heritage are also used to subjugate people based on sex or gender.
+Many of the arguments for subjugating people based on race or heritage are also used to subjugate people based on gender or sexual orientation.
 Racism and Sexism are both related to the equality of persons.
 Let's look at some of the arguments used to support racism and justify slavery, how they are also used to justify sexism, and how they are proven false.

 1. Subjugation is natural.